northdakotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Contesting a Traffic Ticket in North Dakota

 If the defendant chooses to contest the charges, a hearing may be requested within 14 days of receiving the ticket.
-To request a hearing, the defendant may complete, sign, and send the ticket to the office of the Clerk of the Court (by mail or in-person) with the bond amount.
+To request a hearing, the defendant may complete, sign, and send the ticket to the office of the clerk of the court (by mail or in person) with the bond amount.
 When the request and the bond are received and processed, a hearing date may be scheduled and communicated to the defendant.
 A pre-trial hearing might be scheduled where the defendant can meet the prosecutor and work out a plea agreement (not typically available for lesser traffic offenses).
 If an agreement cannot be reached or this is not an option, a date may be set for the trial.

 What to Expect in a North Dakota Traffic Court